ETFs 101

 Will KLIP outperform or underperform KWEB?

-KLIP exchanges the uncertain upside potential of KWEB for premium income.
-In a declining price period for KWEB, KLIP will provide monthly income distributions that will offset some of the price declines in KWEB.
-In an increasing share price period for KWEB, KLIP’s share price will remain relatively stable and KLIP will continue to distribute monthly income that is aligned with the options premium earned by the Fund.
+KLIP exchanges the uncertain upside potential of KWEB for option income.
+In a declining price period for KWEB, KLIP will provide monthly option income distributions that will offset some of the price declines in KWEB.
+In an increasing share price period for KWEB, KLIP’s share price will remain relatively stable and KLIP will continue to distribute monthly option distributions that are aligned with the options premium earned by the Fund.
 During a period of price appreciation for KWEB, KWEB's share price may exceed the option strike price, and the shares will be called away.
 When this occurs, any appreciation above the strike price will not be realized.

 Does KLIP cap distributions?